 In the list of actions, under Notifications, select Send notification to email and then select the recipient from the list.

-Type a subject and a message for the email.
+Type a subject line and message for the email.

 Click Save.